vtex-apps/store-block-course/course/steps/04_countdown-implementation/en.md

 It is called within the functional component to update and consume the component *state*.
 The *state* represents the component's current state.

 >The `useState` returns a pair: the current state value and a function to update it.

-Seeing the example provided the previous step we can understand these concepts:
+Seeing the example provided on the previous step we can understand these concepts:

 ```tsx
 const [count, setCount] = useState(0)